FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/c_st_custom_expressions.md

 ## Authenticated user specific attributes

-The following variables that represent values from an already authenticated user in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> are supported:
+The following variables that represent values from an already authenticated user in {{< SecureTransport/componentshortname  >}} are supported:

 -   `DXAGENT_USERGID` - GID of the user